koschke/zwift/README.md

 30m@200w | 250w
 ```

 Isn't that simple?
 The first part `30m@200w` specifies a duration of 30 minutes at 200 watts.
 The second part `| 250w` declares your FTP value, which would be 250 watts in this example.
 For the unit of watts, you can use `w` or `W`.
+Power data must always integer values, that is, you must not use a decimal point.
+For instance, `100.5w` is invalid.

 The blanks in the workout specifications have no meaning and are only a matter of your taste about readability.
 You could as well write: